-With the pathways in this category, also referred to as overshoot pathways, GMST rises above 1.5°C before peaking and returning to 1.5°C around or before 2100 (Figure 1.4, blue lines), subsequently either stabilising or continuing to fall.
-This allows initially slower or delayed emission reductions but lowering GMST requires net negative global CO2 emissions (net anthropogenic removal of CO2; Figure 1.4, panel b).
-Cooling, or reduced warming, through sustained reductions of net non-CO2 climate forcing (Cross-Chapter Box 2 in this Chapter) is also required, but their role is limited because emissions of most non-CO2 forcers cannot be reduced to below zero.
-Hence the feasibility and availability of large-scale CO2 removal limits the possible rate and magnitude of temperature decline.
-In this report, overshoot pathways are referred to as 1.5°C-consistent, but qualified by the amount of the temperature overshoot, which can have a substantial impact on irreversible climate change impacts (Mathesius et al., 2015; Tokarska and Zickfeld, 2015).
+With the pathways in this category, also referred to as overshoot pathways, GMST rises above 1.5°C relative to pre-industrial before peaking and returning to 1.5°C around or before 2100 (Figure 1.4, blue lines), subsequently either stabilising or continuing to fall.
+This allows initially slower or delayed emission reductions, but lowering GMST requires net negative global CO2 emissions (net anthropogenic removal of CO2; Figure 1.4b).
+Cooling, or reduced warming, through sustained reductions of net non-CO, climate forcing (Cross-Chapter Box 2 in this chapter) is also required, but their role is limited because emissions of most non-CO, forcers cannot be reduced to below zero.
+Hence the feasibility and availability of large-scale CO, removal limits the possible rate and magnitude of temperature decline.
+In this report, overshoot pathways are referred to as 1.5°C pathways, but qualified by the amount of the temperature overshoot, which can have a substantial impact on irreversible climate change impacts (Mathesius et al., 2015; Tokarska and Zickfeld, 2015).